luiarthur/ghpage-template/docs/math-demo.md

 ---
 layout: page
-title: Test page
+title: Math-demo
 inNav: on
 math: on
 ---

-# This is a test page
+# Math Demo

 This is how you [create github pages manually][1].